 Located on the outskirts of Sydney, the UNESCO-listed Blue Mountains National Park is a paradise for recharging your batteries.
 The Blue Mountains National Park has a lot to offer: hiking trails, breathtaking views, gorges and huge waterfalls.
 As the park is only 2 hours from Sydney, city dwellers enjoy going there for a weekend getaway.
 Also, among wildlife lovers, the park is very popular because there are kookaburras, owls, possums and much more to see.
 In this article, you will find all the information you need to have a splendid time in the Blue Mountains!

 Blue Mountains National Park

-The Blue Mountains Park is a huge plateau of 11,000 square kilometres (one third of Belgium!).
+The Blue Mountains Park is a huge plateau of 11,000 square kilometres (the size of one third of Belgium!).
 It stretches from Penrith to Lithgow and is easily accessible by car or train from Sydney in less than 2 hours.
-The Blue Mountains get their name from the blue haze which hovers above the park, created when light disperses through water vapour, eucalyptus oil, and dust.
+The Blue Mountains get their name from the blue haze which hovers above the park, created when light disperses through evaporating water vapour, eucalyptus oil, and dust.

 Discover the flora and fauna of the Blue Mountains on bushwalks through the park (on foot or by bike).
 There are a few sites, where you can go climbing or canyoning if you have got the right equipment.
-Depending on what you plan to do, you could stay from one to three days to get the most out of your stay the park.
+Depending on what you plan to do, you could stay from 1 to 3 days to get the most out of your stay the park.
 While you are visiting the park, you can always get location markers at the various information points in the park.